jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 call is not going to be there?
 No.  The whole program tends to, like, be around, or not, all together.
 It succeeds or fails all together.

 We get all confused because we live in this bubble.
-It is like, well, errors are like when I made a mistake.
+It is like, "errors are when I made a mistake."
 That is not right.
 That is just like programmer convenience thinking.

 In the real world, failures are all the time.
 The things that you depend on are possibly not there all the time.
-A large system is in a state of partial failure almost continuously, right?
+A large system is in a state of partial failure almost continuously.
 The math is against you for having all of your 10,000 machines always work all the time.

-So parts of your system, right, when you look at the whole thing, will not be working.
+So parts of your system, when you look at the whole thing, will not be working.
 It also means that those things that are not working will not be available.
 Those failures are going to be uncorrelated.  they are going to be completely independent.
 You still are fine, but somehow the thing you are talking to has become unresponsive or unreachable or whatever.

 And it starts to give you a whole new way of thinking about dealing with failure.
 Because the things you are talking to are unreliable, you have to use timeouts.
 You have to retry.
-If you are going to retry, well, you have this open question.
-I mean, I might not have heard back from you, but you might have heard my original request and done it.
+If you are going to retry, you have this open question.
+I might not have heard back from you, but you might have heard my original request and done it.
 So I need to know that my future requests are idempotent.
 Who is worried about that when you are working on stuff in memory inside your program?
 You do not worry about these things at all.

 But the thing is, as soon as your program becomes part of a system, these error modes are going to go right through your program.
 You are